afielder02/GISPortfolio/_pages/reports.md

 permalink: /reports/
 ---
 ___
-There are several reports on this page, so please feel free to use the drop downs to collapse and open reports!
+This page contains multiple reports.
+Please use the dropdown menus to expand or collapse each report for easy navigation.
 <details open>
 <summary><b>500 North Bike Lane Proposal</b></summary>
 <br>
-This report was created in the "Communicating Sustainability" class and leverages Community-Based Social Marketing.
-The plan is currently under review by the city council and planning office, and several drafts of the bike lane have been drawn.
-A high-quality version can be found <a href="https://drive.google.com/file/d/1ttyRhSkwQyvXGtbFaPHlH321Z5Y45xSw/view?usp=sharing" target="_blank">here</a>.
+This report was developed as part of the Communicating Sustainability course and applies Community-Based Social Marketing principles to drive impactful change.
+Currently under review by the city council and planning office, this project has contributed to multiple drafted designs for the proposed bike lane.
+A <a href="https://drive.google.com/file/d/1ttyRhSkwQyvXGtbFaPHlH321Z5Y45xSw/view?usp=sharing" target="_blank">high-quality version</a>. is available to view.
 <br><br>
 <object data="https://afielder02.github.io/GISPortfolio/assets/pdfs/CEL_Class_Report-compressed.pdf" width="1000" height="1000" type="application/pdf"></object>
 </details>